farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    9

-Most of the "pseudo-decorators" can be used an options to ipython mode.
+Most of the "pseudo-decorators" can be used an options to IPython mode.
 For example, to setup matplotlib pylab but suppress the output, you can do.
 When using the matplotlib ``use`` directive, it should occur before any import of pylab.
 This will not show up in the